cube-drone/rt0/players-guide/src/player/magic.md

 # Magic
-Every player starts the game with 1 spell, except for Dull players, who start the game with 0 spells and cannot learn spells.
+Every player starts the game with 1 spell, except for Dull players, who start the game with no spells and cannot learn spells.

 Once a spell is chosen, no other players can choose that spell.